-Issue Desired Future Condition Performance Tracking GPS/ Photo Pt.
-YES/NO Comments Public Access PA1 - Viable recreational uses are maintained and/or improved.
-(Also PA2, PA3, PA4, PA5, PA6, PA7, VM1, VM2, VM3) Does public use of the 5- acre and 47-acre Upland Conservation areas have a minimal impact? • Is there evidence of hunters and others utilizing the conservation areas appropriately? • Is there evidence of wildlife taking advantage of the available habitat?
-FL1 (west edge of 5-acre triangular parcel at junction of One Mile Road and Varley Road) YES Little evidence of significant public use.
+Issue Desired Future Condition GPS/ Performance Tracking Photo Pt.
+YES/NO Comments Public Access FL1 (west edge of 5-acre triangular parcel at junction of One Mile Road and Varley Road) YES Little evidence of significant public use.
 Are soil and vegetation impacts minimal and vegetation cover for upland birds and other species adequate?
 FL2 (within 47- acre triangular parcel along River Road and west of flowline) YES Little evidence of significant public use.
 Wildlife use includes scat from marmots and coyote, badger cadaver, grouse scat.
-Deer can be observed year round on the 43 acre parcel Vegetation Management VM3 - habitats such as sagebrush steppe are enhanced and protected.
+Deer can be observed year round on the 47 acre parcel Vegetation Management VM3 - habitats such as sagebrush steppe are enhanced and protected.
 (Also VM1, VM2.)
 Are areas in uplands relatively free of weeds and composed of a healthy mix of native grasses, forbs, and shrubs? • Are weedy species reasonably sparse and being managed appropriately? • Are native plants being reestablished? • Have fences been established, and are they preventing livestock trespass but not obstructing use by wildlife?
 FL3 (in uplands west of surge tank) YES Looks good, weeds generally controlled.

-Flowline Performance Tracking Date: 9-18-2015 Technician: Bryan Westerberg Initial Performance Tracking: October 8, 2010 X Check if DFCs have been reviewed.
+Flowline Performance Tracking Date: 8-22-2017 Technician: Bryan Westerberg Initial Performance Tracking: October 8, 2010 X Check if DFCs have been reviewed.
 Issue Desired Future Condition Performance Tracking GPS/ Photo Pt.
 YES/NO Comments Agricultural Uses AU1 - Activities on leased land are consistent with the objectives of the Agreement, the LMP, and other resource management plans.
 (Also AU4.)
 Are agricultural practices appropriate for the leased parcels? • Are agricultural operations limited to the area designated for agriculture? • Is soil loss minimized during tillage, and are weeds appropriately managed?
 FL4 (in fields west of flowline and west of River Road) YES Looks good.

-Grace Dam and Last Chance Performance Tracking Photos 2015
+Grace Dam and Last Chance Performance Tracking Photos 2017